metropolia-sw/python/en/11_Inheritance.md

  Hourly pay: 14.92
 ```

-A base class - subclass relationship in Python is expressed by adding the name of the base class enclosed in brackets
+A base class - subclass relationship in Python is expressed by adding the name of the base class enclosed in parenthesis
 to the `class` statement that defines the subclass.
 Thus, the beginning of statement the `class HourlyPaid(Employee)`
 determines that the HourlyPaid class becomes a subclass of the Employee class.